St James’ Church, Kent has under pew heating and radiant heaters installed

 Church Heating

 The efficient and cost-effective heating of churches presents a unique combination of considerations; both technical and aesthetic.
-A successful church heating system will be effective, economic to run and as visually unobtrusive as possible.
+A successful church heating system will be effective, economical to run and as visually unobtrusive as possible.

 Traditional churches are tall buildings with a correspondingly large air volume to floor area ratio.
 They tend to be used intermittently and often have poor thermal properties.
 The combination of these factors means that conventional space heating systems are rarely practical.
-We are aware of churches heated by fan convector heaters, where the system needs to be energised several days before a service in an effort to provide an acceptable air temperature.
-This approach is clearly wasteful and costly.
+We are aware of churches heated by fan convector heaters, where the system needs to be energised several days before a service to provide an acceptable air temperature.
+This approach is wasteful and costly.

 Pew Heating